-Eating Out with Kids: How to Keep Kids Busy and Happy at the Table
+How to Keep Kids Busy and Happy in a Restaurant

 I don’t like cooking, and I especially don’t like cooking for picky eaters (which includes, uh, everyone else in my immediate family).
 However, I do like eating a meal with my family, so quite often we combine our family’s social nature with restaurant eating.

 We’ve been eating out at restaurants since our kids were very little and have never had a real scene.
 Well, aside from the Hidden Sinus Infection Incident at a Coney Island where my daughter knocked her water over on purpose and then when I went to cancel our order so we could high tail it out of there, she dumped all the salt and sugar out on the table.
 And then on the way to the car she threw herself to the ground and chipped her tooth.
 BANNER RESTAURANT OUTING.